 The scholarship funds can be used by students to pay for tuition fees, books and residence fees at publicly-funded, Canadian post-secondary institutions or related expenses.
 The funds may also be applied towards the costs of a recognized trade apprenticeship program or to support a transitional year for mature students returning to school.

-Meet some of last year's winners
+Meet some past winners

 Kadre is a star athlete from Don Mills and Sheppard who dreams of becoming a doctor.